Mattel (MAT)

 Competitors in the toy and entertainment industry include Hasbro (NASDAQ:HAS), Funko (NASDAQ:FNKO), and Jakks Pacific (NASDAQ:JAKK).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term performance is an indicator of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, Mattel grew its sales at a sluggish 4.1% compounded annual growth rate.
-This was below our standard for the consumer discretionary sector and is a rough starting point for our analysis.
+Over the last five years, Mattel grew its sales at a sluggish 3.3% compounded annual growth rate.
+This fell short of our benchmark for the consumer discretionary sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Mattel’s recent performance shows its demand has slowed as its annualized revenue growth of 1.8% over the last two years was below its five-year trend.
-Mattel Year-On-Year Revenue Growth
+Mattel’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-This projection is underwhelming and indicates its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months.
+While this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin

-In Q1, Mattel generated an operating profit margin of negative 6.4%, down 3.2 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+This quarter, Mattel generated an operating margin profit margin of 21.9%, down 6 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share